Bob Colacello

 BC

-He came a little later, I was already working at The Factory when he was having his moment.
-I went to Mick’s and the Rolling Stones’ first concert in 1964 at the Forest Hills tennis stadium, when I was in my junior year of high school.
-I never saw anything like it, there were all these boys there with long hair and the girls were throwing their panties at the stage going wild.
-Brian Jones [of the Rolling Stones] was still alive and he had this big blonde bouffant and you never saw anything like it in suburban Long Island in 1964.
-Mick sang "That’s How Strong My Love Is" to Keith Richards, and a boy jumped on stage and grabbed Mick by the leg and wouldn’t let go.
-I’ll always remember this because two police officers were beating him with a baton—this was before police brutality was a widely acknowledged issue—and Mick was just saying, “Oh dear!
+He came a little later.
+I was already working at the Factory when he was having his moment.
+I went to the Rolling Stones’ first concert in 1964 at the Forest Hills tennis stadium, junior year of high school.
+I’d never seen anything like it: boys with long hair, girls throwing panties at the stage, Brian Jones with a big blond bouffant—nothing like it in suburban Long Island.
+Mick sang “That’s How Strong My Love Is” to Keith Richards, and a boy jumped on stage, grabbed Mick’s leg, wouldn’t let go.
+Two police officers beat him with a baton—this was before police brutality was widely acknowledged—and Mick just said, “Oh dear!
 What will his mother say?”
 My mind was blown.
-I didn’t think men could behave that way, or that these things were allowed to happen.
+I didn’t think men could behave that way—or that these things were allowed.
 Warhol was mixed up in that for me.

 EO

-Speaking of society, Marylin Monroe was the most famous person alive at that time.
-Right?
+Speaking of society—Marilyn Monroe was the most famous person alive at that time, right?

 BC